ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 One year of discovery.

-Our curriculum follows the changing seasons, exploring a new monthly theme every four weeks and a new nature theme each week.
-Each month, your child explores different art techniques, nature subjects, and elements of design.
+Our curriculum follows the changing seasons, with a new workshop theme every month and weekly rotating nature themes discovered through a variety of art mediums and processes.
+Each month, your child explores different art techniques and nature subjects through the elements and principles of design.

 Spring — Awakening